-There also is a mask for selecting a specified set of virtual-machine instructions ("opcodes") associated with E_Opcode .
+There also is a mask for selecting a specified set of virtual-machine instructions (''opcodes'') associated with E_Opcode .
 The function opmask(C, c)

-limits the virtual-machine instructions that are reported to those specified in C. If the second argument is omitted, the function returns the opcode mask for C.
+limits the virtual-machine instructions that are reported to those specified in c.
+If the second argument is omitted, the function returns the opcode mask for C.

 Virtual-machine instructions are represented by small non-negative integers.
 For example, the virtual-machine instruction for removing a bounded expression (given symbolically in the implementation as Op_Unmark) is 78 (hexadecimal 4e).
 Virtual-machine instructions are given in the opcode mask as characters with corresponding numerical codes.
 Thus, an opcode mask to limit reporting of virtual-machine instructions to Op_Unmark could be given as \x4e.
-(This string value is automatically converted to a cset by opmask().)

-The library include file opdefs.icn contains definitions for all virtual-machine instructions for use in opmask().
-For example, as a result of including opdefs.icn Op_Unmark has the value "x4e".
+The include file opdefs.icn contains definitions for all virtual-machine instructions.
+For example, as a result of including opdefs.icn, Op_Unmark has the value "\x4e".